 Up their arrival, many of them settled in North Beach.
 At the time, it was where many other famous writers lived.

-They stayed in this neighborhood for a number of years.
+Many of the members in this generation stayed in or spent a lot of time in this neighborhood for a number of years.
 Once it became too busy, they moved to the Haight Ashbury district.
 The group eventually turned into the hippie generation of the 60s and 70s.

 The Beat Museum in San Francisco is small.
-However, it includes the most comprehensive display of memorabilia for this generation in the world.
+However, it includes the most comprehensive display of memorabilia for the Beatnik generation in the world.